jonathan-oralart/barcode/barcode-windows/README.md

 ## Usage

+1. Complete the WinUSB driver setup (above)
-1. Start the application
+2. Start the application
-2. Look for the barcode icon in your system tray
+3. Look for the barcode icon in your system tray (green = connected)
-3. Scan a barcode with your scanner
+4. Scan a barcode with your scanner
-4. The URL will open in your default browser
+5. The URL will open in your default browser

 ## Troubleshooting

+### "Cannot access scanner - WinUSB driver may not be installed"
+- You need to install the WinUSB driver using Zadig (see setup above)

 ### Scanner not detected
 - Make sure the scanner is plugged in
 - Check the Vendor ID and Product ID match your scanner
+- Make sure you've installed the WinUSB driver

+### Scanner detected but no data received
+- Check the log window (Show/Hide Log in tray menu)
-- Try running as Administrator
+- Try unplugging and replugging the scanner

 ### Need to find your scanner's IDs
 - Run the app and click "List USB Devices" in the tray menu
 - Look for your scanner in the list

+### Want to use scanner as keyboard again
+- Uninstall the WinUSB driver via Device Manager
+- Unplug and replug the scanner